zr-tex8r/PXutil/jfmutil/README.md

                     each entry replaces a font mapping in the input font in the given order, so the exactly same number of entries must be given as font mappings
+      <prefix>      prefix of output font names (only for jodel)
     Options:
-      -z / --zero     change first fontmap id in vf to zero
+      -z / --zero   change first fontmap id in vf to zero --uptex       assume input font to be for upTeX (only for jodel) --unicode     generate VF for 'direct-unicode' mode imposed by pxufont package; this option is supported only for upTeX fonts and thus implies '--uptex' (only for jodel)

+    * Common Options
+      -h / --help     show this help message and exit -V / --version  show version

+C>jfmutil --version
 Please refer to README-ja.md (in Japanese) for detail.

 Revision History
 ----------------

+  * Version 1.2.1 〈2019/02/08〉
+      - (experimental) Add `jodel` subcommand.

   * Version 1.2.0 〈2019/02/02〉
       - Add option `--lenient`.

   * Version 1.1.2 〈2018/01/21〉
       - Use ZRTeXtor v1.5.0.
+The changes are:
+          + Support for the recent extension of JFM format, which allows non-default character classes to contain non-BMP characters.

   * Version 1.1.1 〈2018/01/20〉
       - Bug fix.